Winners and losers of immigration: Winners and losers of immigration

 \subsection{No non-natives}

 Figures \ref{CFnonatives} reports the changes in the main aggregated variables relative to the counter-factual scenario with no non-natives.
-The presence of non-natives, which peaked at 15\% of the workforce in 2017, has lead to an increase in the gross domestic product (GDP) of 11\% in 2008 (approximately 160 billions \euro) and of 14\% in 2017 (approximately 210 billions \euro)(Figure \ref{fig:totalProductionAV}).
-Revenues from indirect taxes, which are proportional to the GDP, increased by 11\% and 14\% as well in 2008 and 2017, corresponding to an increase of approximately 25 billions \euro.
-Revenues from direct taxes increased by 11\% and 14\% as well in 2008 and 2017, corresponding to an increase of approximately 75 billions \euro.
-Social security contributions have steadily increased by approximately 12\% over the period considered, which correspond to additional 25 billions \euro \ in the government revenues in 2017.
-The per-capita provision of public goods has increased in the presence of non-natives employees, by approximately 4\% in 2017.
-Finally, GDP per worker has increased by about 4\%, reflecting the considerable differential impact on the prices of the two goods.
+The presence of non-natives, which peaked at 15\% of the workforce in 2017, has lead to an increase in the gross domestic product (GDP) of almost 12\% in 2008 (approximately 180 billions \euro) and more than 16\% in 2017 (approximately 250 billions \euro)(Figure \ref{fig:totalProductionAV}).
+The quasi-proportional increase of GDP is driven by the increased labour force as well as the higher job finding rate of non-native low-skilled workers (see Figure \ref{JobCreationandJobDestruction}).
+Revenues from direct and indirect taxes, which are proportional to the GDP, increased by 12\% and 16\% in 2008 and 2017, respectively, corresponding to an increase of approximately 25 billions \euro.
+Social security contributions have followed a similar pattern.
+The per-capita provision of public goods has increased in the presence of non-natives employees, by almost 8\% in 2017.
+Finally, the GDP per worker has increased by about 5\%, reflecting both the considerable differential impact on the prices of the two goods (approximately +10\% for the high-skill intensive good versus -3.5\% for the low-skill intensive good, see Figure \ref{fig:ELU}) and the change in the labour force composition.